 What are the impacts of the Criminal Finances Act?

-The Criminal Finances Act, which will most likely come into force in September, will strengthen the fight against financial crimes like money laundering and help improve the integrity of the UK financial system.
+The Criminal Finances Act will come into force on the 30th September, strengthening the fight against financial crimes like money laundering and help improve the integrity of the UK financial system.

 Closing loopholes regarding the seizing and forfeiture of terrorist cash in moveable property, banks and building society accounts will go far to squeeze the assets of designated individuals.
 The inclusion of gaming tokens and betting receipts in the definitions of terrorist cash will also be effective in closing down these as a value store for terrorist funds.

 The improvements to information sharing will help regulated firms clear the fog around some money laundering and terrorist financing practises that use the formal financial sector.
 For compliance teams, this Act makes significant progress in setting up clear channels and processes to share information, safe in the knowledge that they are legally protected.
 This move to improve information sharing channels through legislation is a growing trend within global AML/CTF regime reform and could influence any upcoming reform to the USA’s Bank Secrecy Act (BSA).

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.